 An Irish Coast Guard/CHC Ireland search and rescue helicopter winchman/paramedic has been honoured for his efforts to save two Italian brothers who got into difficulty while visit the Aran Islands in 2019.

 Philip Wrenn has been recognised for his bravery in rescuing the brothers during the offshore mission.
-The brothers, Giovanni and Ricardo Zanon, were holidaying in Ireland when they fell 20 metres from a cliffs and were washed into the sea at a notorious black spot on Inis Mór known as the Worm Hole.
+The brothers, Giovanni and Ricardo Zanon, were holidaying in Ireland when they fell 20 metres from a cliff and were washed into the sea at a notorious black spot on Inis Mór known as the Worm Hole.

 Minister of State at the Department of Transport Hildegarde Naughton said: “Phil Wrenn is a deserving recipient of the award and his actions that night on Poll an bPeist – Inis Mór, demonstrates a level of professionalism and commitment that I have no doubt is a great source of pride not alone to his immediate colleagues but to anybody who is involved in Search and Rescue.
 I am delighted to present this award to Phil today, and to honour the extraordinary work of our Coast Guard.”